Skip to main content

 Wallbox Quasar 2

-The Wallbox Quasar 2 is the most high-profile bidirectional home charger headed to the UK.
-Key details:
+The Wallbox Quasar 2 is the most visible bidirectional home charger heading to the UK:

 • Compatible EVs: Kia EV9, Hyundai Ioniq 5/6, Cupra Born (more expected)

-The Quasar 2 is a DC charger, which means it bypasses the car's onboard AC charger and communicates directly with the battery.
-This enables bidirectional flow but also limits compatibility to specific vehicle models that support CCS bidirectional communication.
+The Quasar 2 is a DC charger — it bypasses the car's onboard AC charger and talks directly to the battery.
+That enables bidirectional flow, but limits compatibility to vehicles that support CCS bidirectional communication.

 NexBlue Point 2 (V2G-Ready)

-The NexBlue Point 2 is not bidirectional today, but it is ISO 15118 and V2G-ready — meaning it has the communication protocols built in and could support V2G via a firmware update when the UK's V2G ecosystem matures.
-At ~£530, it is dramatically cheaper than the Quasar 2 and a sensible hedge for buyers who want to be ready for V2G without paying a premium now.
+The NexBlue Point 2 is not bidirectional today, but it's ISO 15118 and V2G-ready — the communication protocols are built in, and a firmware update could enable V2G once the UK ecosystem matures.
+At ~£530, it's a fraction of the Quasar 2, and a reasonable hedge for buyers who want optionality without paying now.

 Zaptec Go 2 (V2G-Ready)

-The Zaptec Go 2 is similarly ISO 15118 compliant and V2G-ready.
-At £707 it costs more than the NexBlue but comes from a more established brand with a larger install base.
+The Zaptec Go 2 is also ISO 15118 compliant and V2G-ready.
+At £707 it costs more than the NexBlue, but comes from a more established brand with a larger install base.

 Which EVs Support Bidirectional Charging?

-Not all EVs can send power back.
+Not every EV can send power back.
 The vehicle itself needs to support bidirectional DC charging via CCS.
 As of early 2026, confirmed compatible vehicles include:

 • Kia EV9 — the first mass-market V2H car in the UK